auraphp/Aura.Router/README.md

 related to the path as an array with one or more of the following recognized
 keys:

-- `params` -- The regular expression subpatterns for path params.
-For example:
+- `require` -- The regular expression subpatterns for path params.
+For
+  example:

         'require' => array(
             'id' => '\d+',
         ]

-- `values` -- The default values for the route.
+- `default` -- The default values for the params.
 These will be overwritten by matching params from the path.

         'default' => array(